Your Right to Appeal

 - Criminal Appeals (Justia)

-If you were recently convicted at trial of a criminal offense in California you have a right to appeal that conviction and/or the sentence you received as a result of that conviction.
-Though the law guarantees you the right to appeal the law also limits the time within which you must assert your right.
-Contact an experienced California criminal defense appeals attorney immediately to find out what options are available to you.
+If you were recently convicted at trial of a criminal offense in the state of California, you have a right to appeal the conviction and/or the sentence you received as a result of the conviction.
+Though the law guarantees you the right to appeal, the law also limits the time within which you must assert your right to appeal a criminal conviction.
+Contact an experienced California criminal defense attorney immediately to find out what options are available to you.